IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-08-27-using-canvas-to-create-cloth-that-moves.md

 	ctx.strokeStyle = pat;
 ```

-<p>By inserting this piece of code above in the loop and the function below in the script file, the lines/strings will be drawn (not using a static color) but with the background of another canvas, which is used to resize and move the image with the swaying of the cloth.</p>
+By inserting this piece of code above in the loop and the function below in the script file, the lines/strings will be drawn (not using a static color) but with the background of another canvas, which is used to resize and move the image with the swaying of the cloth.

 ```js
 var ct = document.getElementById('canv');